There are dozens of web hosting service providers out there.

 There may come a time when your business really grows, and you will need a better server.
 Most web hosting services offer shared servers.
 What this means is that you are sharing the machine with other users.

-Once your business gets big, you have to change servers and get dedicated to you.
+Once your business gets big, you have to change servers and get dedicated to yourself.
 The upgrade must have a reasonable price, and the company must charge a reasonable amount for transferring your files.

 Also, make sure that they will transfer your files from one server seamlessly.
 If they cannot commit to this, do not get their services.
 Lastly, they should be the ones to do the transfer, not you.

 3. Number of sites you can create